Homer Lake

 The access to this lake is on its very eastern end.
-The eastern two-thirds of Homer Lake lies outside of the Boundary Waters Canoe Area (BWCA), therefore motorboats are sometimes seen.
+The eastern two-thirds of Homer Lake lies outside of the Boundary Waters Canoe Area (BWCA), therefore motorboats are occasionally seen.

 There are three campsites on Homer Lake.
-Two of these campsites are outside of the BWCA on the lakes south shoreline.
+Two of these campsites are outside of the BWCA.
+One is on the lakes south shoreline and the other is a little further west on a small island.
 As such, you can camp at these sites without a BWCA permit.
-There is one other campsite on the west end of the lake within the BWCA.
+There is one other campsite on the west end of the lake that is within the BWCA.

 Homer Lake provides very few route options.
 It would be a good entry point to turn to if you want to avoid the long paddle across big Brule Lake, or if all the permits for that lake are taken.
 From Homer Lake, you can portage south into the "smoke" lakes.
 These lakes are all named after smoking paraphenalia; pipe, stem, tobacco.
 The portage from Homer Lake is into the Vern River and then another short portage into East Pipe Lake.
-Another quick portage west gets you into Pipe Lake.
-The other way out of Homer Lake is a six rod portage into Whack Lake followed up by a 14 rod portage into "V" shaped Vern Lake.
-From Vern Lake you can paddle up its long northwestern arm and portage to Juno Lake and then access Brule Lake from Juno Lake's far eastern end (backtracking a bit).
+From there, a quick portage west gets you into Pipe Lake where there are three campsites.
+The other way out of Homer Lake is a 20 rod portage into Whack Lake followed up by a 14 rod portage into the long and narrow Vern Lake.
+From Vern Lake you can paddle to the northwest to the portage to Juno Lake and then access Brule Lake from Juno Lake's far eastern end (backtracking a bit).
 That's it, there are really no other route options unless you have a taste for bushwhacking.
-Vern Lake and Juno Lake are long, narrow lakes which make for scenic paddling.
 Exploring up the Vern River may be interesting too.

 The lake is possibly named for Harry Homer, Sr. from Ely, Minnesota, a prolific logger of this area in the 1940's.